Welcome! Thank you for being here. If you reach this part of the website it is because you are curious. Fantastic! I bet you will keep reading!

 What about mathematics?

-Many apparently complicated things in nature can be understood in terms of relatively simple mathematical relationships.
+Many complicated things in nature can be understood in terms of relatively simple mathematical relationships.
 Physicists try to uncover these relationships through observing, creating mathematical models, and testing them by doing experiments.
-The mathematical equations used in physics often look far more complicated than they really are.
+The mathematical equations used in physics often look far more complicated than they are.
 Nevertheless, if you are going to study physics, you will need to get to grips with a certain amount of maths.

 Physicists are increasingly using advanced computers and programming languages in the solution of scientific problems, particularly for modelling complex processes.
-If the simulation is not based on correct physics, then it has no chance of predicting what really happens in nature.
+If the simulation is not based on correct physics, then it has no chance of predicting what happens in nature.
 Most degree courses in physics now involve at least some computer programming.

 Why did I decide to study physics?